sky-kiwi/KKuTu/README.md

 	* [English](#english)
 	* [한국어](#한국어)

+## English
+> Sky KKuTu - Rule the words!

+**Sky KKuTu** is a casual game containing various word games that let players use their vocabulary.
+Players can play alone with a robot, or play with other players who have entered to a server.
+This repository provides you what you have to prepare to play **Sky KKuTu**.
 ### How to Install

 #### For Windows
 1. Download or clone this repository to your machine.
 1. Install [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/)(this will be installed automatically).
 The version should be ≥6.